FAQs about bidding for properties and offers of accommodation

 How are adapted properties allocated?

-When an adapted property is advertised, all applicants are allowed to place a bid as long as they are eligible for the bedroom range of the property.
+When an adapted property is advertised, all applicants are allowed to place a bid as long as they are eligible for the bedroom range and type of the property.
 However, priority will be given to applicants that require the adaptation installed in the property.
 Therefore the allocations priority order will be to applicants requiring fully wheelchair, partially adapted, ground floor and then general needs requirements.